evanmiller/mbtablegrid/README.md

 MBTableGrid
 ===========

-An NSControl subclass which provides a spreadsheet-style table grid, forked from mattball/mbtablegrid.
+An NSControl subclass which provides a spreadsheet-style table grid, forked (originally) from mattball/mbtablegrid.

-##Current abilities:
+## Current abilities
 * Display very large numbers of rows/columns with good performance
 * Custom background colour per cell
 * Display grab handle in corner of selection